sagemath/trac_to_gh/Issue 7631.md

 # Issue 7631: notebook -- republishing a worksheet doesn't update the displayed title

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7631

 Original creator: was